-Brains, Evolution, and Climate
+Brains, Evolution, Climate

-The recent surprise from my work on the evolution of big brains: there is a feedback loop triggered by lightning strikes.
+The 2016 surprise from my work on the evolution of big brains: there is a feedback loop triggered by lightning strikes.
 Bush fire boom-and-bust occurs far more often than does climate change, and it promotes trait hitchhiking in our meat-loving ancestors.
 Some functions can evolve without having to pay their own way.
 I had to set aside the unpublished manuscripts in 2018 when I realized how serious the extreme weather surges had become.

 Supplementary (i.e., old) home pages

 They are full of links that I have not yet incorporated into this 2021 homepage version.

 There are effective actions we can still take to repel the extreme weather invasion, if we only get our act together in a hurry.

 Like war, it is risky—but properly focused actions can greatly improve our chances.

 The trip to 'hell' is not a sure thing.

 --from the conclusion of Extreme Weather

 Using an Emergency Medicine Mindset to Guide Climate Action